Airbus wins record $24 billion Indonesian order

-PARIS Europe's Airbus EAD.PA grabbed a record order worth $24 billion (15.8 billion pounds) at list prices from Indonesian budget carrier Lion Air on Monday, shaking arch-rival Boeing's (BA.N) grip on one of the world's fastest-growing airlines.
+PARIS Europe's Airbus EAD.PA grabbed a record order worth $24 billion at list prices from Indonesian budget carrier Lion Air on Monday, shaking arch-rival Boeing's (BA.N) grip on one of the world's fastest-growing airlines.

 The blockbuster order for 234 medium-haul jets underscored the rise of a powerful new breed of Asian carrier and was immediately hailed for its impact on European jobs in contrast to turmoil over a disputed bailout to Cyprus.